Qusz/weather-app/README.md

 This is a training project I built to practice working with REST API, Fetch API, Promises and async/await.

 ## Built with
-  - Bootstrap 5
+  - JavaScript ES6+
-  - Vanilla JavaScript ES6+
+  - SASS

 ## Live demo
 https://regal-creponne-f1673e.netlify.app